wlcg-soc-wg/wlcg-soc-wg-doc/es/cern/README.md

 # Entry Point configuration

 Dedicated git repositories contain the configuration of the CERN Computer Security Elasticsearch clusters.
-The repository that holds the configuration of the cluster hosting the Bro logs can be accessed at: https://gitlab.cern.ch/it-elasticsearch-project/endpoint-cert-settings
+The repository that holds the configuration of the cluster hosting the Zeek logs can be accessed at: https://gitlab.cern.ch/it-elasticsearch-project/endpoint-cert-settings

 The settings include: curator, kibana settings, template management, etc.